CyberHoward/TerraAssetManager/README.md

 You will need to have `Node.js` installed on your system to run this bot.
 We highly recommend you to use [`volta.sh`](https://volta.sh/) or [`nvm`](https://github.com/nvm-sh/nvm) to manage your `Node.js` version.

-> :information_source: The bot has been tested with Node.js 16.2.0.
+> :information_source: The bot has been tested with Node.js 16.2.0, on Windows, Linux & macOS.

 Once you have `node` and `npm` accessible in your terminal's path, you will need to do the following: